-The following are some of the more common types.
+Some of the more common types of Day of the Dead flowers include marigolds, baby's breath, coxcombs, chrysanthemums, white hoary stock, and gladioluses.
 Whether you’re interested in making your own Day of the Dead altar one day, or you simply want to know more about Day of the Dead symbols, this guide will help you better understand the topic.

 Traditional Day of the Dead beliefs include the idea that the souls of the dead will return to the world of the living during the holiday.
 Thus, they place marigolds on Day of the Dead shrines to help these souls find their way.
 They claim the flower’s scent and bright color lure souls to their altars.

 However, the marigold’s role in Day of the Dead celebrations is so significant that many people also use paper marigolds when designing displays and participating in other Day of the Dead activities.
 They want to ensure the colorful effect is as striking as possible.